maths22/paramsync/README.md

         delete: true
         erb_enabled: true

-You can run `constancy config` to get a summary of the defined configuration and to double-check config syntax.
+You can run `paramsync config` to get a summary of the defined configuration and to double-check config syntax.

 ### File sync targets